felixgeelhaar/GopherFrame/ROADMAP.md

 ## Overview

 GopherFrame aims to become the production-grade DataFrame library for Go.
-This roadmap outlines the path from the current v0.1-beta to a stable, feature-complete v1.0 release.
+This roadmap outlines the path from the current v0.1+ to a stable, feature-complete v1.0 release.

 **Target Timeline**: 6 months (Q2 2025 for v1.0)
-**Current Status**: v0.1-beta - Core features stable, advanced features experimental
+**Current Status**: v0.1+ Production Ready - Phase 1 Complete ✅

 ---